wrightsteven/NameThatBreed/README.md

 # NameThatBreed
 iOS game, written in Swift 2

 This game was created in 2015.
-All photos and files required will be uploaded here.
+It is a quiz game featuring 50 different dog breeds.